angela-d/prtg-ups-monitor/README.md

 ***

 ## Reduce Writes to the Pi
-Since this is a Pi, you don't want the SD cart constantly being written to.
+Since this is a Pi, you don't want the SD card constantly being written to, as such will shorten its lifespan.

 Switch to root on the Pi:
 ```bash